007TH DAY OF CHRISTMAS

 Every year, wrong.

-She’s a tiny gray-haired lady with a smile that could brighten the black hole, and she wears bifocals thick enough to see into it, from her basement, without a telescope.
+She’s a tiny gray-haired lady with a smile that could brighten a whole life.
+Also, she wears bifocals thick enough to see into the black hole, from her basement, without a telescope.
 Everything looks like Baby Jesus to her.
 No matter what dad scribbles—Jingle bells, candy canes, the mailman—she sees Baby Jesus.
 We haven’t decided whether that’s a good thing or a bad thing.

-Dad finishes the line before Mom shouts out, “Alpaca!”
+Dad finishes the carefully crafted line before Mom shouts out, “Alpaca!”

 “Really, Mom?”
 I say, and I’m not even on their team.
 “A Christmas alpaca?”